 on the situation in Scotland which is similar to NZ.

 What is happening in NZ

 Closer to home NZ’s Rainbow organisations have been handsomely funded by governments for years to go into schools and teach gender identity ideology in a supposedly compassionate and curriculum-aligned course to entire classes and also to teachers and parents / carers.

+Meanwhile and although even J.K.
+Rowling has spoken of her uncomfortableness with the gendered expectations of being a woman and there are credible alternative approaches to addressing gender dysphoria – the sense of body discomfort – brought about, it seems, largely by unrealistic expectations of sex role stereotypes.
 The transgender lobby places the idea of a gender identity – either conformation with or differing from – a child’s sex.
 If a child or young person feels their identity differ from their sex then the changes proposed may include for even very young children a social transition / name change / different pronouns / clothing and haircuts more generally understood as those of the opposite sex or more extremely submitting to medication from early puberty onwards and surgery .

 In addition New Zealands’ public health system is tied to an extreme form of “support” to any child presenting with gender identity concerns through a recently published Guideline.
 An “affirmative only” approach often leads inexorably to social transition for even very young children and later on to puberty blockers .
 Puberty blockers are being promoted by the Ministry of Health as safe, fully reversible and providing time to decide whether to continue with a gender transition.
 But research shows not only that there are negative mental and physical health outcomes of using puberty blockers but that most young people will not desist as they mostly would have done without them.